erewok/simpleservantblog/docs/post2.md

 );
 ```

-Let's use Haskell now to enter some data!
+Let''s use Haskell now to enter some data!

 ## Connecting and Querying